wix-incubator/bookings-list-sample-application/README.md

 #### Installation Steps
 1. Follow the instructions of creating an Wix application [here](https://github.com/wix-incubator/sample-wix-rest-app).
 QUESTION - this links to a private wix repo - shouldn't it link to the public wix-docs.

-1. Clone the repository
+1. Clone the repository.
 1. Rename the `.env.example` files inside the client & the server folders to `.env`.

 QUESTION - when I did this, I didn't find any of these files.

-1. Update the settings in the `.env` files to your configuration
+1. Update the settings in the `.env` files to your configuration.

 QUESTION - does the user understand this or do we need to give more details to what "your configuration" is?

-1. Run the SQL migration script to setup the DB structure - [migration.sql](migration.sql)
+1. Run the SQL migration script to setup the DB structure - [migration.sql](migration.sql).

 QUESTION - Again, does our user understand this?

-### Running the project
+### Run the project
+QUESTION - does the user understand what this is?

 1. cd client && yarn start
 1. cd server && yarn start